• Website Packages

 Compliance Deadlines Campaign finance reports and related disclosures Missing them usually creates fines, penalties, and public compliance issues Some flexibility may exist through late filing and corrective action

-Does Missing a Filing Deadline Automatically Disqualify You?
+Does Missing a Filing Deadline Automatically Disqualify You From the Ballot?

 In many jurisdictions, yes.